 Once visitors step into the grand lodge at the resort, they are transported.
-The floor to ceiling windows provide a spectacular view of the snow covered Sierra Nevada mountains and surrounding valley.
+The floor-to-ceiling windows provide a spectacular view of the snow-covered Sierra Nevada mountains and surrounding valleys.
 It’s the ultimate backdrop for any ski vacation.
-Families will quickly realize the Resort at Squaw Creek is Lake Tahoe’s winter wonderland.
+Families will quickly realize the Everline Resort & Spa is Lake Tahoe’s winter wonderland.

 A nice service offered by the resort is a complimentary equipment valet for guests to store either rental equipment or personal equipment.
-The valet will meet you at the Squaw Creek chairlift or at the shuttle drop off.
+The valet will meet you at the chairlift or at the shuttle drop-off.
 This makes it simple for you to drop your equipment at the end of the day, and then pick it up again the next morning as you head to the mountain.

 As I mentioned above, there are sleds available to rent as the resort has a sledding hill just beyond the chairlift.
 There is also an on-site ice rink perfect for skating and enjoying hot cocoa afterward.

-Families will also be thrilled to find a heated 25 meter outdoor pool and whirlpool hot tubs for aprés ski.
+Families will also be thrilled to find a heated 25-meter outdoor pool and whirlpool hot tubs for aprés ski.
 There aren’t many places where you can enjoy a swim while surrounded by snow.

 Sandy’s Pub has a more casual vibe and the pictures on the wall tell the story of the Poulsens, the founders of Squaw Valley.
 Their children went on to become Olympic skiers and many family members still reside in the area.
 This is a perfect spot to grab a burger or sandwich with kids.
 Don’t miss the pretzel bites or smoked brisket tots.
 With six flat screen tvs, it’s the perfect place to catch a game and hang out after a day on the slopes.

-Sweet Potatoes Deli is the perfect place to grab a quick snack, soup, or afternoon coffee.
+Bearshine Café is the perfect place to grab a quick snack, soup, or afternoon coffee.
 It also serves as the on-site grocery store and has sundry items you might need while at the resort.

 Cascades is my favorite place to start the day.
 This is the on-site breakfast restaurant and it doesn’t disappoint.
-The buffet is extensive and family friendly with everything from make your own omelettes to home made pastries of all shapes and sizes.
+The buffet is extensive and family-friendly with everything from make-your-own omelettes to homemade pastries of all shapes and sizes.
 Endless coffee, smoothies and fresh squeezed juice to drink or try the Bloody Mary bar.
 A fun way to start the day before you head out to ski!

 Spa and Recreation

-As mentioned above, The Spa at the resort is phenomenal, so be sure to build time in your itinerary to enjoy a treatment.
+As mentioned above, The Spa at the resort is phenomenal, so be sure to build time into your itinerary to enjoy a treatment.
 I highly recommend Jessica for the Ultimate Probiotic Zen Journey massage, but I’m sure the other therapists are equally skilled.

-There is a fitness center on site with a generous amount of cardio equipment, free weights, and weight machines.
+There is a fitness center on-site with a generous amount of cardio equipment, free weights, and weight machines.
 There’s a sauna and steam room as well.

-Here you will find shopping and other dining options as well as the Squaw Valley Aerial Tram to the top of the mountain.
+Here you will find shopping and other dining options as well as the Palisades Tahoe Aerial Tram to the top of the mountain.
 It’s definitely worth catching a ride for the view and Olympic Museum if you’re not going to hit the slopes.